QuantumLS-Studio/ECPPH/README.md

 A head file to make C++ develop easy.

-For more information, please read texts in the "doc" dir.
+For more information, please read texts in the "doc" dir, or visit ``.